HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-sort                                     Yes      Yes      Yes       No       No        No       No     torch split_with_sizes                         Yes      Yes      No        No       Yes       No       No     torch sqrt                                     Yes      Yes      Yes       No       No        No       No     torch square                                   Yes      Yes      No        No       Yes       No       No     torch squeeze                                  Yes      Yes      No        No       Yes       Yes      Yes    torch stack                                    Yes      Yes      No        No       Yes       No       No     torch std                                      Yes      Yes      No        No       No        No       No     torch
+sort                                     Yes      Yes      Yes       No       No        No       No     torch split_with_sizes                         Yes      Yes      No        No       Yes       No       No     torch sqrt                                     Yes      Yes      Yes       No       No        No       No     torch square                                   Yes      Yes      No        No       Yes       Yes      Yes    torch squeeze                                  Yes      Yes      No        No       Yes       Yes      Yes    torch stack                                    Yes      Yes      No        No       Yes       No       No     torch std                                      Yes      Yes      No        No       No        No       No     torch